nmdMnk/FASTBuild-Dashboard/README.md

 We are actively using the Dashboard and FASTBuild for Unreal based projects and we plan to continue working on this to work with Unreal Engine 5.

+__New Features__
+- Support for Work Proportional in tray
+- Broker Agents View

+__New Improvements__
+- Close button sends dashboard to tray (force close only possible via right click)
+- Some UX improvements
+- Removed start with windows (done via installer)
+- Bugfixes

 ---

 ## Original README